dper/pumptweet/README.md

 Source Installation
 ===================

+If you want to make custom modifications, it's a good idea to install pumptweet using `git`.
 These instructions are based on a Debian install.
 Other Linux and Unix distributions should be similar.

 First, get the code from GitHub (<https://github.com/dper/pumptweet>).

-    $ cd ~/src
+    $ cd
     $ git clone https://github.com/dper/pumptweet

 There are several choices for how to install the software and dependencies.
 I recommend installing them locally using `virtualenv`.